Doctors ‘shooting themselves in foot’, Varadkar texted Ó Tuathail

 Doctors who campaigned against Fine Gael in general election campaigns would be “shooting themselves in the foot”, Fine Gael leader Leo Varadkar told GPs representative, Maitiú Ó Tuathail, two years ago.

+In text exchanges in October 2018, the then-taoiseach also warned Dr Ó Tuathail that ongoing discord among GP groups might disadvantage them over other groups seeking concessions from the Government, saying “we need to cut a deal with you soon.
+Only a limited pot [of money] and nurses and consultants are much more effective at getting something from it”.

-In text exchanges between the two on October 11th, 2018, the then president of the National Association of General Practitioners warned Mr Varadkar that GPs were discussing “actively campaigning” against Fine Gael.
+Earlier in the exchange, the then-president of the National Association of General Practitioners (NAGP) warned Mr Varadkar that GPs were discussing “actively campaigning” against Fine Gael.

 “Including posters in waiting room, handing leaflets to patients and placing posters on lampposts,” said one of the text messages, released to The Irish Times under the Freedom of Information Act.